alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/customize-tfs-process-template.md

  **Figura 3:** *Aprire il PTE per poter editare il processo scaricato nel passo 2.*

 You need to navigate to the folder where you downloaded the process template, open the *processTemplate.xml* file and you can start editing with a GUI tool.
-Iâ€™ll explain in future post how you use this editor to customize the various part of the template, stay tuned.
+I'll explain in future post how you use this editor to customize the various part of the template, stay tuned.

 Alk.